maathilde-k/Mod-5-Galois-Images-of-Genus-2-Abelian-Curves/README.md

 Note that the primary implementation relies on Andrew Sutherland's [Smalljac](https://math.mit.edu/~drew/smalljac.html) and this may require separate configuration.
 An alternative (but much slower) method is provided which does require Smalljac.

+## Acknowledgements

+We are grateful to Isabel Vogt and Sachi Hashimoto for their guidance and support throughout this project.